 If Content Types Definitions are not flexible enough

 Customizing metadata as a non-developer

-What if you have different kind of contracts for each organization in your company with different metadata and different workflows in the background.
+What if you have different kinds of contracts for each organization in your company with different metadata and different workflows in the background.
 You also want to let your non-dev colleagues managing the contract types because they can only be accessed by the members of the organization.
 Creating a custom Content Type for all the different contracts does not worth it because you would create tons of Content Type Definitions and only use them once.
-On the other hand the organization members are maybe not qualified enough to create custom Content Types and they also don’t have the permissions to do that.
-In this case expando fields provided by sensenet ECM are a great solution.
-You only have to create a new List and add and customize new columns as fields by a few click.
+On the other hand, the organization members are maybe not qualified enough to create custom Content Types and they also don’t have the permissions to do that.
+In this case expando fields provided by sensenet are a great solution.
+You only have to create a new List and add and customize new columns as fields by a few clicks.
 These expando fields are not persisted on Content Types, so they can be used only locally on a list.

-Sometimes you need not only an individual custom field but a group of fields (e.g. rating related ones) that have to be used on multiple types of Content as one. sensenet ECM provides a solution for this case with Aspects so you do not need to define all fields one by one on a type but you can define an Aspect that holds the neccessary fields and configs and attach it to a Content.
-For now unfortunately working with Aspects is a developer task because it needs some coding, but sensenet ECM is also a development platform, the API is ready for working with Aspects…and you know, sensenet ECM is open source, so maybe you are the one who will save the world with an Aspect editor! ;)
+Sometimes you need not only an individual custom field but a group of fields (e.g. rating related ones) that have to be used on multiple types of Content as one. sensenet provides a solution for this case with Aspects so you do not need to define all fields one by one on a type but you can define an Aspect that holds the necessary fields and configs and attach it to a Content.
+For now unfortunately working with Aspects is a developer task because it needs some coding, but sensenet is also a development platform, the API is ready for working with Aspects…and you know, sensenet is open source, so maybe you are the one who will save the world with an Aspect editor! ;)

 Working with Workspaces could be tough if you have multiple Workspaces with the same metadata but you need custom content structure below them.
 Building folder and library structure and set everything after every Workspace creation over and over definitely would be a nightmare.
-Fortunately sensenet ECM has a solution for that: Content Templates.
+Fortunately, sensenet has a solution for that: Content Templates.
 It helps you to build a children library structure for your types that are created automatically on Content creation.